saxenavaibhav/AWS-SAA-C02-Course/README.md

 Global Storage platform.
 Runs from all regions and is a public service.
 Can be accessed anywhere from the internet with an unlimited amount of users.

 This should be the default storage platform.
-Good for storing MOvies, Audio, Photos etc.
+Good for storing Movies, Audio, Photos etc.

 S3 is an object storage, not file, or block storage.
 You can't mount an S3 Bucket.

+S3 is economical and can be accessed via UI/CLI/API/HTTP etc.

 #### Objects

 Can be thought of a file.
 Two main components:

-- Object Key: File name in a bucket
+- Object Key: File name in a bucket (e.g. koala.jpg)
 - Value: Data or contents of the object
   - Zero bytes to 5 TB

-Other components:
+Other components of object:

 - Version ID
 - Metadata